q3769/conseq4j/README.md

     ...
 ```

-Consider using the ConseQ API when the incoming events carry some kind of correlatable information that can be used or converted as a sequence key (see the full disclosure at the end).
+Consider using the Conseq API when the incoming events carry some kind of correlatable information that can be used or converted as a sequence key (see the full disclosure at the end).

 #### More details